 First, a great relief to your dog will be to clip and trim the hair around the infected area.
 Not only will this allow more air to reach the inflamed area, which will feel better right away, but it will also stop the hairs from irritating the area any more than it already is.
 Next, find a gentle dog shampoo, most likely sold by a local veterinarian, and clean the area so that the infection won’t continue to spread.

 Finally, preventing your dog from licking and biting at the area will be incredibly important.
-The temporary relief that they might feel will only be causing more damage in the long run, so it’s important that you keep your pet from bringing its tongue down on the sore.
+The temporary relief that they might feel will only be causing more damage in the long run, so it’s important that you keep your pet from bringing its tongue-stick-out-when-its-mouth-is-closed/” title=”tongue”>tongue down on the sore.
 You may need to invest in a cone collar to really prevent this if your dog is particularly stubborn.

 Another serious health issue that can be devastating for your pet will be tapeworms.
-Because the dog fleas style=”font-weight: 400;”> themselves can carry tapeworm larvae, if your pet swallows one of these pests at any moment, they are likely to end up suffering from worms, as well.
+Because of the dog fleas themselves can carry tapeworm larvae, if your pet swallows one of these pests at any moment, they are likely to end up suffering from worms, as well.
 These parasites will end up making a home out of your dog’s intestinal tract, allowing them to steal important nutrients from your pet and keeping them from living their best life.

 Additionally, these vital nutrients will be incredibly important for the fight against the potential infections that fleas can cause, and if your dog isn’t in the best of shape, to begin with, things can quickly become much more complicated.